 To learn more about the different types of genetic testing and what they can tell us, read on....

 A mutation search is usually the first genetic test done in an individual or a family.
 Today, rather than searching each gene one by one, testing is usually done via a panel of genes.
 So... a breast cancer panel, a colon cancer and polyposis panel or a kidney cancer panel may be used depending on the personal and/or family history.

 The test checks the genes for "spelling mistakes" which mean the gene can’t do its job properly.
 Each gene on the panel may be checked more than 100 times!

-Management guidelines on how to reduce cancer risk have been developed to reduce the risk for people with Hereditary Cancer Syndromes.
+Management guidelines on how to reduce cancer risk have been developed for people with Hereditary Cancer syndromes.
 You can read more about genetic mutations and the cancer syndromes they cause in our Genes section.

 Finding no mutation (that is, no Class 5 or Class 4 variants) on a mutation search is called an uninformative result.
 The test hasn't explained that person's cancer or the cancers in the family.
 The old term was an inconclusive genetic test.
 It's not used any more as genetic testing now detects 95% to 99.5% of mistakes (and that's pretty conclusive!).